 How Does Fiverr Work?

-Once the job has been completed to everyone’s satisfaction, Fiverr will release the funds to the seller and the buyer will give a “thumbs up” or a “thumbs down” rating with a brief testimonial.
-All of these thumbs up or thumbs downs are how the rating, rank, and levels get calculated.
+Once the job has been completed to everyone’s satisfaction, Fiverr releases the funds to the seller, and the buyer gives a “thumbs up” or a “thumbs down” rating with a brief testimonial.
+The “thumbs up” or “thumbs down” factor into the rating, rank, and level calculations.

 How Does Fiverr Pay?

-Once Fiverr collects the money from the buyer and the buyer acknowledges that the work has been completed in a satisfactory manner, Fiverr will take $1 out of every $5 or roughly 2% as a fee .
+Once Fiverr collects the money from the buyer and the buyer acknowledges that the work was satisfactory, Fiverr takes $1 out of every $5, or roughly 20% as a fee.

 The money is then set aside into the seller’s account.
 It usually takes 3 days to set the money aside.
 Then 14 days later, the money is released into either the seller’s PayPal or Payoneer account.

-If there are any disputes, Fiverr has a Resolution Center for those issues which cannot be resolved between buyers and sellers.
+If there are any disputes, Fiverr has a Resolution Center available if the buyer and seller cannot work it out privately.
 Should a buyer not be pleased with a seller’s performance or is taking too long to complete an order, the order may then be disputed, resulting in a cancellation.

 Fiverr will NOT give the buyer a refund, but will issue a credit towards another gig.